 Performance Improvement

-Dr. Jackie Crossen-Sills is the Associate Dean of Physical Therapy and Academic Program Director/Professor of the Doctor of Physical Therapy Program (DPT) at the University of St. Augustine, in Saint Augustine, FL.
-Dr. Crossen-Sills earned a BS in Health Education from Springfield College, BS in physical therapy from New York University, a MS in physical therapy neurology from the Northeastern University, and a PhD in physical therapy at Nova Southeastern University.
-Her dissertation topic was, “Using the OASIS to Predict Risk of Falls in Older Adults”.
+Dr. Jackie Crossen-Sills is a Professor with the Doctor of Physical Therapy program on the St. Augustine, FL campus.
+Dr. Crossen-Sills earned a Bachelor of Science in Health Education from Springfield College, Bachelor of Science in physical therapy from New York University, a Master of Science in physical therapy neurology from the Northeastern University and a Doctor of Philosophy in physical therapy at Nova Southeastern University.
+Her dissertation topic was, “Using the OASIS to Predict Risk of Falls in Older Adults.”

 Dr. Crossen-Sills has presented nationally on topics such as: Transforming Clinical Practice to Meet the Future, Integrative and Innovative Care for the Diabetic Patient on Telehealth, Implementing a Chronic Care Program Utilizing Self- Management, Evidence Based Principles and a Multidisciplinary Approach and Neurological Rehabilitation.